bobrossrtx/virtcomp/docs/codebase/API_REFERENCE.md

 **File**: `src/vhardware/device.hpp`

-Abstract base class for all devices in the VirtComp system.
+Abstract base class for all devices in the DemiEngine system.

 #### Pure Virtual Methods